manniepmkam/PaDiFlo/README.md

 # Advancing human displacement modelling: A case study of the 2022 summer floods in Pakistan.
-These scripts reproduce the main results of the paper from the Como Summer School Pakistan Flood Displacement:
+These scripts reproduce the main results of the paper from the Como Summer School on Pakistan Flood Displacement:

 **Advancing human displacement modelling: A case study of the 2022 summer floods in Pakistan.**

 P. M. Kam (1), T. Cache (2), B. Biess (3), S. Lohrey (4), S. di Vincenzo (5), J. W. McCaughey (1), R. M. Horton (6) and L. Thalheimer (7)

-Publication status: Submitted to Earth's Future for peer-review
+Publication status: Published in Earth's Future (https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2025EF006788)

 (1) Institute for Environmental Decisions, ETH Zürich, Zurich, Switzerland.